 As detailed in Table 2, there are a number of institutions of higher education in Maryland that offer undergraduate degrees in physics and related fields.
-Most of these programs are "traditional" physics degrees, similar to TU's existing B.S. in Physics and distinct from the proposed Biophysics major, with its incorporation of biology and chemistry coursework alongside foundational physics content.
-The Maryland colleges and universities that offer biophysics or biophysics-related programs specifically include:
+Most of these programs are "traditional" physics degrees, similar to TU's existing B.S. in Physics, or they have a specialized area of focus (such as engineering or materials science) that is wholly distinct from TU's IP degree.
+While TU believes that the combination of a strong physics foundation and three specialized areas of focus, with critical bridge courses that provide connections, makes this proposed program unique, a summary of existing programs at other Maryland institutions that are the most like the Computational Physics concentration is provided: